 Long term investors often frame diversified ETFs as a one-stop shop.
 They are typically used by investors who like to streamline their investing as much as possible.
 With these ETFs, investors simply need to select their risk/return appetite: Defensive to Aggressive (or "Conservative to Growth").

-The most popular Diversified ETF in Australia is Vanguard Diversified High Growth Index ETF (VDHG).
+The most popular Diversified ETF in Australia is Vanguard Diversified High Growth Index ETF (VHDG).
 VDHG has a 90% allocation to growth assets and a 10% allocation to defensive assets.
 The full underlying asset breakdown of VDHG is visible below.

 Target-date ETFs